Mahak-Sharma/StudySync/README.md

 # StudySync

-A modern, collaborative group study platform built with React and Vite.
+A modern, collaborative group study platform built with React and Python.

 ## ✨ Features
 - **Create & Join Groups:** Study together with friends in private or public groups.